thexant/TheQuietEnd/LoreFiction/Basic Lore/Gates.md

     ◦ Radiation scrubbing for key components

-• Only ships passing through a **gated exit** receive full decontamination—those using natural or emergency exits risk spreading contamination or dying from exposure.
+• Only ships passing through a **gated exit** receive full decontamination; those using natural or emergency exits risk spreading contamination or dying from exposure.

 **Strategic Value**